An Introduction to Federal RICO and Continuing Criminal Enterprise Charges

 The penalties for a conviction under the RICO Act can be as harsh as 20 years in federal prison.
 RICO penalties can also include civil penalties along with the seizure of assets by the federal government.
 The government is allowed to attach a defendant’s assets so that they cannot be hidden outside of the country before the prosecution begins.

 Even if you are only facing RICO allegations as a part of a civil lawsuit, there is the potential for information that is obtained in that litigation to result in federal criminal charges.
 It is in your best interest to act quickly in retaining a trusted RICO attorney at the first instance you become aware of potential federal charges.
-The RICO attorneys at the Law Offices of Brandon Sample are ready and able to defend you against such criminal charges.
+The Criminal Center is ready and able to defend you against such criminal charges.